olinbg/olinbg.com/content/articles/BashForWindows/ssh-key-github-bfw.md

 ![SSH settings in GitHub]({filename}/images/2016-05-06/github.png)

 You'll get a notification that the key hasn't been used yet.
-Clone a repo, and you're good to go.
+Clone a repo, and you're ready to go.